12Thanjo/Phoenix/README.md

 ### Building:
 Phoenix has premake scripts.
 The default is uses Visual Studio 2022, but this can be changed.
 In `GENERATE_PROJECTS.bat`, you can change the default `vs2022` with any of the options found [here](https://premake.github.io/docs/Using-Premake).

-Run `GENERATE_PROJECTS.bat` and your own build workflow.
+Run `GENERATE_PROJECTS.bat` with your own build workflow (discussed above).
 In the default example, the script will create the Visual Studio 2022 solution.